jamiemccarthy/empserver-docker/docker/README.md

 on my Docker Hub.
 But if you want to, here's how I built those images.

-First, build an image that will build the binaries, and tag it to refer to it later:
+First, build an image that will build the binaries, and tag it to refer to it later.
+The `git gc` makes sure the image is as small as possible:

 ```
-$ docker build -f docker/Dockerfile.builder -t empire4-builder .
+$ git gc --aggressive && docker build -f docker/Dockerfile.builder -t empire4-builder .
 ```

-You can tag it whatever you want, but I'm suggesting `empire4-builder` here.
-I've pushed and will continue to push these builds to Docker Hub as `jamiemccarthy/empire4-builder`.
+You can tag your own image whatever you want, but I'm suggesting `empire4-builder` here, and I'll use `empire4-server` and `empire4-setup` below.
+I've pushed and will continue to push these builds to Docker Hub, so you can find them at `jamiemccarthy/empire4-IMAGETYPE`.

 Having built the image, run it to compile empire and install it into a fresh `docker/built-usr-local/` directory on the host.
 Compilation will